Iran says it has begun upgrading uranium centrifuges

 The announcement of the new centrifuges "could be perceived as an effort prior to any negotiation by Iran to collect as many as bargaining chips as it can", said nuclear proliferation expert Mark Hibbs at the Carnegie Endowment think tank.

-The IAEA has been trying for over a year to secure the access that its inspectors say they need to investigate suspicions of nuclear weapons research.
+The IAEA, whose mission is to prevent the spread of nuclear weapons, has been trying for over a year to secure the access that its inspectors say they need to investigate suspicions of nuclear weapons research.

 Its immediate priority is to visit the Parchin military base southeast of Tehran, where it suspects explosives tests relevant to nuclear weapons may have taken place, perhaps a decade ago, an accusation Tehran denies.

-Iran is ready to come to a "comprehensive agreement" with the IAEA if its nuclear rights were recognised, and this could include a Parchin visit, the Foreign Ministry said on Tuesday.
+Iran's Foreign Ministry said on Tuesday that Iran was ready to come to a "comprehensive agreement" with the IAEA if its nuclear rights were recognised, and that this could include a visit to Parchin.

 But Abbasi-Davani played this down on Wednesday.

-"Currently there is no talk about a visit to Parchin or any other site, " he said, according to the Fars agency.
+"Currently there is no talk about a visit to Parchin or any other site, and there are only negotiations until we reach a logical result," he said, according to the Fars agency.

 Iran on Tuesday confirmed a Reuters report that it had begun converting small amounts of its 20-percent enriched uranium into reactor fuel, a move that, if expanded, could slow the growth in its stockpile.